Developing to Spec: Part 21a (Shield Feats)

 Like all my blog posts, this is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 All of that is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on January 21, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, PC Options, Starfinder.
+Posted on January 21, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Starfinder.
 Bookmark the permalink.
 Leave a comment.